angular-eslint/angular-eslint/README.md

 By setting up our config in this way, we have complete control over what rules etc apply to what file types and our separate concerns remain clearer and easier to maintain.

+### Seriously, move (mostly) all configuration into `overrides`

+Even though you may be more familiar with including ESLint rules, plugins etc at the top level of your config object, we strongly recommend only really having `overrides` (and a couple of other things like `ignorePatterns`, `root` etc) at the top level and including all plugins, rules etc within the relevant block in the overrides array.

+Anything you apply at the top level will apply to ALL files, and as we've said above there is a really strict separation of concerns between source code and templates in Angular projects, so it is very rare that things apply to all files.

-**For a full reference configuration example** check out the full manually configured Angular CLI integration test located within this monorepo.
+Our schematics already do the "right" thing for you automatically in this regard, but if you have to configure things manually for whatever reason, **a full reference configuration example** can be found in the manual integration test located within this monorepo.
 Check out the relevant configuration files:

 - [packages/integration-tests/fixtures/v1014-multi-project-manual-config/.eslintrc.json](./packages/integration-tests/fixtures/v1014-multi-project-manual-config/.eslintrc.json)
 - [packages/integration-tests/fixtures/v1014-multi-project-manual-config/angular.json](./packages/integration-tests/fixtures/v1014-multi-project-manual-config/angular.json)